 By: Nicholas Erickson

-We will develop a mobile app architecture (Figure 3) that will be used to send user input signals to the control assembly (Figure 2).
-Our control assembly will be connected to an audio sensor (Figure 3) in order to receive input audio signals and pulses with varying intensity based on the magnitude of the audio signal.
+Figure 3 shows the proposed software architecture for the mobile app that sends user input signals to the control assembly (Figure 2).
+Our control assembly is connected to an audio sensor (Figure 3) that receives input audio signals and pulses with varying intensity based on the magnitude of the audio signal.
 Figure 4 shows the proposed software architecture for the app.
-The mobile interface will contain options to change the color of the LEDs, adjust the LED brightness, connect and disconnect to Bluetooth, and turn on and off the music mode to pulse the LEDs.
+The mobile interface provides options to change the color of the LEDs, adjust the LED brightness, connect and disconnect to Bluetooth, and turn on and off the music mode to pulse the LEDs.